ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 This helps save data from tens to thousands of genes and can be used for further downstream analysis.

-Please install IsoformSwitchAnalyzeR in RStudio befoe you proceed to the commands.
+Please install IsoformSwitchAnalyzeR in RStudio before you proceed to the commands.

 ```r
 BiocManager::install(IsoformSwitchAnalyzeR)